lefos987/generator-ghurt/angular-util/README.md

 # Angular util

-AngularJS objects generator, angular-generator like but adapted to our structure.
+AngularJS objects generator, similar to angular-generator but adapted to our structure.

 ## How it works?